How to completely remove Mac Auto Fixer virus

 - Select Login Items.

-- Check the box next to Mac Auto Fixer and press the “-“ button.
+- Check the box next to the Mac Auto Fixer and press the “-“ button.

 - Quit System Preferences.